 The covers always get Garrett's hair color wrong, too.

 Dread Brass Shadows's cover depicts a dwarf reading a newspaper near a modern-looking drainage grating.
-There's no printing technology in Karenta, and sanitation is still at the "gardee loo!" stage.
+While there is minor printing technology in Karenta (otherwise Garrett's book collection would be far more valuable than his entire business), there's nothing on that scale, and sanitation is still at the "gardee loo!" stage.

 Crystal Dragon Jesus: Hano and Terrel = God and Jesus to the Church and the Orthodox.
 Plenty of other religions coexist with them, human and otherwise, but these are the dominant Karentine human faiths.